baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 Second, our work, based on disjoint switches, contributes a novel approach in the general design space of union types that is different from the approaches to union types in TypeScript or Flow.
-As described in the paper, they can be an easier to reason alternative to certain forms of overloading; and they can be used for dealing with failure in various way.
+As described in the paper, such an approach can be an easier to reason alternative to certain forms of overloading; and be used for dealing with failure in various way.
 One of the most interesting and distinctive application of disjoint switch is their application to dealing with Null values, and this would be a useful takeaway of interest for mainstream